rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 [Reformation](https://folgerpedia.folger.edu/Idolatry:_Icons_and_Iconoclasm).
 Iconoclastic consequences occur to this day and have resulted in bland protestant churches standing in sharp contrast to the iconographic beauty of orthodox churches.

-While the charge was *idolatry*, the end result was the violent destruction of icons (images) of Christ, as well as defacing and even destroying churches.
+While the charge was usually *idolatry*, the end result was the violent destruction of icons (images) of Christ, as well as defacing and even destroying churches.
 Much blood and ink have been spilled through the ages on the topic of icons.
 The iconoclasts themselves imagined they were adhering to the second commandment, perhaps reacting as Moses did to the golden calf.